miles-weatherseed/reac-diff-solver/README.md

 ### Barnum Swannell, Danail Stoychev, Miles Weatherseed, Muriel van der Laan
 ### 29th November 2019

+This module can solve any reaction-diffusion system of the form

+$$\frac{du}{dt} = 1$$

-This repository can solve any reaction-diffusion system in 2D using finite element and conjugate gradient methods.
+using finite element and conjugate gradient methods.

-There is also the ability to take a time series and use inference to recover the diffusion parameters from the underlying system.
+Furthermore, the user has the ability to take some observed data and recover the parameters from the original model using inference methods.

 ## Installation